Have you ever visited somewhere and said to yourself: “I’m going back to this place someday.”

 Follow the solo adventures of the Barefoot Blogger

 Follow me every step of the way.
 From selling household goods and clothing to applying for a long-stay visa.
 From leasing an apartment in France to buying furniture and setting up utilities.
-All, and more, took place in less than three months’ time.
+All, and more, took place in less than three months.

 Did I mention?
 I don’t speak French!

-Please join me and over 8,000 social media followers as we explore life and travels in France and beyond.
+Please join me and to explore life and travels in France and beyond.
 Feel free to write comments on the posts or contact me to ask about things that interest you.
-I’m on this journey alone, but it’s so much more fun knowing you’re traveling with me.
+I’m on this journey alone, but it’s much more fun knowing you’re traveling with me.